mcore1976/antispy-jammer/README.md

 You only need the ATTINY13 or ATTINY85 chip not full Arduino module therefore the device can be smaller.
 In ATTINY85 version the internal clock has to be reconfigured to PLL clock, no DIV8 to 16MHz frequency ( AVRDUDE fuses : -U lfuse:w:0xf1:m -U hfuse:w:0xdd:m -U efuse:w:0xfe:m  ) like for Digispark device.
 Also number of NOP commands is finetuned in the source code to fit exactly ~25kHZ frequency.
 USBASP and AVRDUDE have to be used for ATTINY chip programming.
 This is not Arduino code, however some bigger chips like ATMEGA 328P ( the one from ARDUINO ) also can be used.

 Version A : Please use schematic "antispy-jammer-enhanced-schematic.png" and following combinations of source code and compilation script :
 - for ATTINY85 : main4.c   +  compileattiny85v2 , main7.c   +  compileattiny85v3
 - for ATTINY13 : main5.c   +  compileattinyv2 , main8.c  +   compileattinyv3

-Version B : This version uses AD9833 signal generator therefore please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2 - "arduino-mic-supresor-ultrasonic-v2-ATTINY85-TPA3116.png" .
+Version B : This version uses AD9833 signal generator and ATTINY85 (ATTINY13 is too small)  therefore
+- please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2 - "arduino-mic-supresor-ultrasonic-v2-ATTINY85-TPA3116.png" .

  -------------------------------------------------------------------------------------